MetPX/sarracenia/doc/sr_subscribe.1.rst

    strip  .*?GIF/

 Will also result in the file being placed the same location.
+Note that strip settings can be changed between directory options.

 NOTE::
     with **strip**, use of **?** modifier (to prevent regular expression *greediness* ) is often helpful.